 Parochial Employees' Retirement System of Louisiana Plan A

-Valuation Date December 31, 2020
+Valuation Date December 31, 2021

 Actuarial Cost Method Entry Age Normal

+Actuarial Assumptions:

-Actuarial Assumptions: Investment Rate of Return 6.40%, net of investment expense, including inflation
+Investment Rate of Return 6.40%, net of investment expense, including inflation

 Projected Salary Increases 4.75%

+Expected Remaining

-Expected Remaining Service Lives 4 years
+Service Lives 4 years

 Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost of living increases.
 The present values do not include provisions for potential future increase not yet authorized by the Board of Trustees.

 Mortality Rates Pub-2010 Public Retirement Plans Mortality Table for Health Retirees multiplied by 130% for males and 125% for females using MP2018 scale for annuitant and beneficiary mortality.
 For employees, the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 130% for males and 125% for females using MP2018 scale.
-Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 130% for males and 125% for females using MP2018 scale for General Disabled Retirees multiplied by 130% for males and 125% for females using MP2018 scale for disabled annuitants
+Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 130% for males and 125% for females using MP2018 scale for disabled annuitants.

 Inflation Rate 2.30%

-The discount rate used to measure the total pension asset was 6.40% for Plan A, which was a .10% decrease from the rate used as of December 31, 2019.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers and non-employer contributing entities will be made at the actuarially determined contribution rates, which are calculated in accordance with relevant statutes and approved by the Board of Trustees and the Public Retirement Systems' Actuarial Committee.
-Based on those assumptions, PERS's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The discount rate used to measure the total pension asset was 6.40% for Plan A. The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers and non-employer contributing entities will be made at the actuarially determined contribution rates, which are calculated in accordance with relevant statutes and approved by the Board of Trustees and the Public Retirement Systems' Actuarial Committee.
+Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The investment rate of return was 6.40% for Plan A, which was a .10% decrease from the rate used as of December 31, 2019.
 The long-term expected rate of return on pension plan investments was determined using a triangulation method which integrated the capital asset pricing model (top-down), a treasury yield curve approach (bottom-up) and an equity building-block model (bottom-up).
 Risk return and correlations are projected on a forward looking basis in equilibrium, in which best estimates of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These rates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2% and an adjustment for the effect of rebalancing/diversification.
-The resulting expected long-term rate of return is 7% for the year ended December 31, 2020.
+These rates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.1% and an adjustment for the effect of rebalancing/diversification.
+The resulting expected long-term rate of return is 7% for the year ended December 31, 2021.

-Best estimates of arithmetic real rates of return for each major asset class included in PERS's target asset allocation as of December 31, 2020 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of December 31, 2021 are summarized in the following table:

+Long-Term Expected

-Target Asset Long-Term Expected Portfolio Real Rate
+Target Asset Portfolio Real Rate

 Asset Class Allocation Of Return

-Fixed Income 33% 0.86%
+Fixed Income 33% 0.85%

-Equity 51% 3.36%
+Equity 51% 3.23%

-Alternatives 14% 0.67%
+Alternatives 14% 0.71%

 Real assets 2% 0.11%

-Totals 100% 5.00%
+Totals 100% 4.90%

-Inflation 2.00%
+Inflation 2.10%

 Expected Arithmetic Nominal Return 7.00%